erandesamadhan2003/erandesamadhan2003/README.md

 - Develop smart contracts and DeFi applications using Solidity, Web3.js, and Hardhat
 - Solve complex algorithmic problems and contribute to open-source projects
 - Create innovative web solutions with focus on performance and user experience
-- Explore cutting-edge technologies including Blockchain, AI/ML, and System Design
+- Explore cutting-edge technologies including Blockchain and System Design

 ---